-Cascade Steel sells to customers primarily located in the 10 western states and Canada from its mill in McMinnville, OR (near Portland) and a distribution center in El Monte, CA (near Los Angeles).
+Cascade Steel sells to customers primarily located in the 10 western states and Canada from its mill in McMinnville, OR (near Portland) and a distribution center in City of Industry, CA (near Los Angeles).
 Our mill has direct access to rail service and close proximity to major highways and deep draft marine terminals in Portland for cost-effective transportation.
 Typical customers are steel service centers, construction industry subcontractors, steel fabricators, wire drawers and major farm and wood product suppliers.
 In addition, Cascade is the only mill in the Western U.S. with the ability to produce products for the nuclear construction industry as it is Nuclear Quality Assurance (NQA) certified.

 Our steel manufacturing process begins in the melt shop with the melting of scrap metal in our electric arc furnace.
 The molten steel is then tested and refined in our ladle refining furnace into the precise quality of steel needed.
 Our melt shop's enhanced steel chemistry refining capabilities allow us to produce special alloy grades of steel not currently produced by other mills on the West Coast.
 Finally, molten steel is casted into long bars called billets in our five-strand continuous billet caster.
 These billets are the raw material of the rolling mill portion of the process that follows.